 Tony started on the air at WTVG-TV in June of 2000 and is currently 13abc's Senior Reporter and Co-Anchor of 13abc Action News Weekend Mornings.

 You can catch Tony alongside Christina Williams every Saturday and Sunday from 6:00-8:00 AM and again from 9:00-10:00AM.
-Since the two teamed up on the anchor desk in 2011, Tony and Tina have led the newscast to Emmy nominations five years in a row.
+Since the two teamed up on the anchor desk in 2011, Tony and Tina have led the newscast to Emmy nominations five years in a row, winning "Best Weekend Newscast Market 41+" for broadcast year 2016 in June of 2017.

-During his time at 13abc, Tony is honored to have received a Lower Great Lakes Regional Emmy for "Best Breaking News 2014."
+During his time at 13abc, Tony is honored to have received an individual Lower Great Lakes Regional Emmy for "Best Breaking News 2014."
 It was for his reporting when a smoldering house fire suddenly reignited during a live newscast and Tony knocked on doors of nearby homes to alert neighbors.

 Tony has also garnered several statewide awards from the Ohio Associated Press, including two-time 1st Place awards for "Best Reporter" in 2016, 2011; "Best Broadcast Writing" 2016, 2015; And "Best Breaking News" in 2012, 2011.